 to the internet gun forums if you want free information, it will usually be

 No. I can give you a rough idea of the cost but, until I get inside the gun, I won't know the extent of a problem, nor can I know what previous "gunsmithing" needs to be corrected.
 Most old guns have been worked on at some point in their existence and that work varies widely in quality.

 That Seems Awfully Expensive.

+What is your frame of reference to have any opinion, at all, as to what something as esoteric as this kind of work should cost?
 You're paying for skilled labor that, literally, a handful of people in this country are capable of performing.
 This is not flat-rate wrench-slinging at the Chevy dealership.
 I won't even get into how many hours that I don't bill for just because I want anything that I do to be as good as I can do it.